evaldasstu/zonalmaps/README.md

 To do: introduction.

-Row 1 cell values represent property table header values. **Coordinates** and **Zone** are reserved as special attributes.
-To do: add more.
+Row 1 cell values represent property table header values.
+To do.

 To do: add example spreadsheet screenshot.